Join us for the 28th Annual Rubithon

 For more information, and updates from others planning to attend, check out the

 Please apply by May 22nd to ensure we have enough food, T-shirts and to save yourself the $25 late fee.
 Don't delay!
-Registrations received after May 31st will only be eligible for our basic registration.
-This means you will not be able to order merchandise, meals or receive discounted registration levels.
+Registrations received after May 31st will have their clothing mailed to them after the event.
+To receive meals at the event, registration must be received by June 10th.

 We encourage you to join us for as many TLCA events